Tom Dohring

-Thomas Edward Dohring (born May 24, 1968) is a former American football player.
-He played college football for the University of Michigan from 1987 to 1990 and professional football for the Kansas City Chiefs in 1992.
+Thomas Edward Dohring (born May 24, 1968) is an American former professional football player who was a tackle for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Michigan Wolverines from 1987 to 1990 and in the NFL for Chiefs in 1992.

-Early years
+Early life

 A native of Detroit, Michigan, Dohring attended Divine Child High School in Dearborn, Michigan.

 University of Michigan

 Dohring played college football as an offensive tackle at the University of Michigan from 1987 to 1990.
 Dohring started 34 consecutive games for Michigan during those years.
 He helped lead the 1990 Michigan Wolverines football team to a Big Ten Conference championship and a victory over Ole Miss in the 1991 Gator Bowl.
 First-year head coach Gary Moeller praised the work of Dorhing and the other offensive linemen for the 1990 team: "It's nice to have the running backs we do, but when you're running behind Tom Dohring, Joe Cocozzo, Matt Elliott and Greg Skrepenak, it's a big help."
 Dohring was selected by the conference coaches as a member of the first-team All-Big Ten offensive unit at the end of November 1990.